chainloop-dev/chainloop/app/controlplane/README.md

 ## Runbook

-We leverage `make` for most development tasks.
+We use `make` for most development tasks.
 Run `make -C app/controlplane` to see a list of the available tasks.

 ### Run the project in development